 A Druse Boy is Born with a Past Life Birthmark

 Eli Lasch, MD was a prominent physician in Israel who served as a senior consultant in the coordination of health services in the Gaza Strip.
 Dr. Lasch, who died in 2009, investigated a reincarnation case in which a young boy remembered a past lifetime in which he was murdered by being hit in the head with an ax.
 The boy, whose name was not reported, was born with a long red birthmark on his head.
-The boy’s parents belonged to the Druse religion, which features reincarnation as a fundamental tenant.
+The boy’s parents belonged to the Druse religion, which features reincarnation as a fundamental tenet.
 In Israel, the Druse live primarily in the Golan Heights region, adjacent to Syria, which was the location of this boy’s birth.

 The Druse Boy Remembers being Killed by an Ax Blow to the Head